eglaubauf/egMatLib/README.md

 ### Compatibility

- - Tested on 19.5.303 on Win 10
+ - Tested on 20.5.487 on Ubuntu 24.04 and MacOS, Windows should work too
- - Houdini Indie only (open HDAs for rebuild if desired)
- - Tested with Redshift 3.5.07
- - Other builds might work
- - Python 2 support
+ - USD/Solaris for Karma only
  - Python 3 support
- - Octane is only supported for Houdini 19.0 as there are no public 19.5 builds so far
+ - Removed Python 2 support
+ - Redshift 3.5+
+ - Octane  for 20.5.487 tested
+ - HtoA 6.3.7.0

 ### Installation
 - Download or Clone this repository and unzip
-- Copy the provided `MatLib.json` to your `houdini19.0/packages` folder
+- Copy the provided `MatLib.json` to your `houdini20.5/packages` folder
-- Edit the line `/home/elmar/MatLib` to the location of your downloaded folder, e.g.: `G:/Git/MatLib`
+- Edit the line `/home/user/MatLib` to the location of your downloaded folder, e.g.: `C:/git/MatLib`
 - Start Houdini

 ### Usage